 It's a good idea, where practical, to meet the tenant and their pet in their current home so you can see how they live together and how the pet behaves.
-Use the check list opposite as a guide to the questions you should be asking.
+Use the checklist opposite as a guide to the questions you should be asking.
 This will also help you determine whether the tenant is a responsible pet owner.

-Pet Check List
+Pet checklist

-FOR ALL PET OWNERS
+For all pet owners

-What type of pets do you own and how many?
-How long have you had your pets for?
-Are you able to provide a reference for your pet from a previous landlord?
-Are your pets registered with a local veterinary practice?
-Are your pets regularly vaccinated and treated for fleas and worms (if applicable)?
-Do you have someone who can care for your pet in case of an emergency?
-Do you have someone who can care for your pet while you are away or on holiday?
-FO R CAT OWNERS Is your cat trained to use a litter tray?
-Do you keep your cat inside or will it need to go outside of the property?
-FO property? property?
-Will your cat need a cat flap? property?
-Will your cat need a cat flap?
-R DOG OWNERS FO property?
-Will your cat need a cat flap?
-R DOG OWNERS How often do you walk/exercise your dog?
-FOI property?
-Will your cat need a cat flap?
-R DOG OWNERS How often do you walk/exercise your dog?
-How often will your dog be left at home alone and for how long?
-Do you have a dog sitter or dog walker for when you are not at FO I property?
-Will your cat need a cat flap?
-R DOG OWNERS How often do you walk/exercise your dog?
-How often will your dog be left at home alone and for how long?
-Do you have a dog sitter or dog walker for when you are not at home?
+- □ What type of pets do you own and how many? - How long have you had your pets for? - Are you able to provide a reference for your pet from a previous landlord? - Are your pets registered with a local veterinary practice? - Are your pets regularly vaccinated and treated for fleas and worms (if applicable)? - Do you have someone who can care for your pet in case of an emergency? - Do you have someone who can care for your pet while you are away or on holiday?

+For cat owners

+- □ Is your cat trained to use a litter tray? - Do you keep your cat inside or will it need to go outside of the property? - □ Will your cat need a cat flap?

+For dog owners

+- How often do you walk/exercise your dog? - □ How often will your dog be left at home alone and for how long? - Do you have a dog sitter or dog walker for when you are not at home? - □ Is your dog toilet trained? - How does your dog get along with other people, such as visitors to the property? - Has your dog ever attended obedience or behaviour training classes?

-Asking for a pet reference
+3 Asking for a pet reference

 It's a good idea to ask prospective tenants to provide a reference for their pets from a previous landlord if they have rented before.
-If you are using a tenant referencing company then ask them whether they can include questions about the tenant's pets.
+If you are using a tenant referencing company ask them whether they can include questions about the tenant's pets.